 Lots of dietitians eat pizza and french fries, and they kind of figure you do too.
 We aren’t judging what you eat.
 I sure didn’t spend years in school to learn to judge.
 Anyone can do that.
 (Sometimes it does seem people judge what we eat though.)
 Being a dietitian isn’t about “good” and “bad” food.
 That’s more an issue of our culture.
 Again, we spend years in school.
 There’s a lot more to learn about than “good” and “bad” food.

 So, Why Does This Matter?

 I think it’s important people understand what dietitians are and aren’t, and it’s also important to understand more about who you are getting information from.
 If you’re going to work with or take advice from someone, look into their education and experience.
 Pay attention to red flags.
 It can be hard to know who is and isn’t qualified.
 It’s also worth mentioning that most personal trainers (as well as other professions like nurses and doctors) receive little nutrition education.
 There are personal training programs that specifically tell trainers they should refer people to dietitians for nutrition information.
 That is because specific nutrition information is outside of their scope of practice.
 Just as giving specific exercise programs is outside of a dietitian, nutritionist, nurse or doctor’s scope of practice.
 Someone may have lots of advice for you about what you should and shouldn’t be doing, but it doesn’t necessarily mean that they really know what they’re talking about.

 *Opinions are my own and I do not speak on behalf of other dietitians.

 Paige is a registered and licensed dietitian nutritionist.
-She decided to go to school and study nutrition after having her own questions and struggles around food.
-Paige specializes in helping people change their relationship with food.
-Much of her work is centered around mindful eating, emotional eating, cravings, weight loss and overeating.
+She decided to go to school and study nutrition after having her own questions about and struggles with food.
+Paige specializes in helping people change how they relate to and feel about food.
+Much of her work is centered around mindful eating, emotional eating, cravings, stress eating, weight loss and overeating.